Understanding Your Equifax Credit Report and Credit History

 School report cards contain numbers or letters summarizing and evaluating students’ performance.
 As they get older, these report cards may be used to help determine students’ eligibility and acceptance into colleges or other programs.

-- Personal information such as your full name, address, etc.
+Personal information such as your full name, address, and Social Security number.

-The more you know about your financial accounts and credit history before making a big decision like buying a house or a car, the more prepared you will be to take on the financial obligations that may happen as a result.
-Here are some things to consider as you take steps to proactively plan your finances:
+The more you know about your credit accounts and credit history before making a big decision like buying a house or a car, the more prepared you will be to take on the financial obligations that may happen as a result.
+Here are some things to consider:

 Check your credit reports and credit scores before applying to better understand what information potential lenders and creditors may be evaluating.
 You’re entitled to a free copy of your credit reports every 12 months from each of the three nationwide credit bureaus by visiting www.annualcreditreport.com.
 You can also create a myEquifax account to get six free Equifax credit reports each year.
 In addition, you can click“Get my free credit score” on your myEquifax dashboard to enroll in Equifax Core Credit™ for a free monthly Equifax credit report and a free monthly VantageScore® 3.0 credit score, based on Equifax data.
 A VantageScore is one of many types of credit scores.